LearningRegistry/LearningRegistry/docs/spec/Distribution_Services/index.rst

             THEN PERFORM filtering and store only documents that pass the filter

-        ▼:deprecation:`UPDATE node_timestamp // when the document was stored at the node`
+        :deprecation:`▼ UPDATE node_timestamp // when the document was stored at the node`

 *NB*: The process does not return indicators when documents are filtered.

-▼:deprecation:`*NB*: An implementation SHALL maintain node_timestamp in a manner that does not trigger redistibution of the document; node_timestamp is a local node value`.
+:deprecation:`▼ *NB*: An implementation SHALL maintain node_timestamp in a manner that does not trigger redistibution of the document; node_timestamp is a local node value`.
 -- TO BE replaced by a local value that is not maintained as part of the resource data description document

 API: Destination Node Information